BuoyantIO/service-mesh-academy/opentelemetry-and-linkerd/README.md

 OpenTelemetry brings you.
 If you don't already have a Dash0 account, head on over and get set up with one - it's free! - and then come back here.

+When you do that, make sure to set up your environment with `DASH0_AUTH_TOKEN` and `DASH0_OTLP_ENDPOINT` containing the token and the endpoint for the Dash0 API.
+You can find these on the Settings page of the Dash0 dashboard.

 <!-- @wait_clear -->

 ## Installing Linkerd